 The equipment has 8 balanced audio line level outputs, one per amplification channel.
-The audio signal will be the same routed at each amplifier.
+The audio signal will be the same to the one delivered to the input of the amplifiers integrated in the equipment.

 The connection is made using 8 female connectors euroblock type of 3 contacts and pitch 3.81 mm (supplied with the unit).
-The wire size range for each pole of this connector is: 0.14 1.5 mm2 (30 14 AWG).
+The wire size range for each pole of this connector is: 0.14 $\dot{w}$ 1.5 mm2 (30 $\dot{w}$ 14 AWG).